-15. SUBSEQUENT EVENTS
+17. SUBSEQUENT EVENTS

-The Village has evaluated subsequent events through July 7, 2017, which is the date the financial statements were available to be issued.
-No significant events were identified that would require adjustment of or disclosure in the financial statements.
+The Village has evaluated subsequent events through the date of the auditor's report, which is the date the financial statements were available to be issued.
+No significant events were identified that would require adjustment of or disclosure in the financial statements, except for the following: